CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/Login-to-CloudLabs-readme.md

 Following are the steps to access the Cloudlabs AI Portal:

->**Note:** If you're already signed in with another account in your browser, use <http://portal.azure.com/Signout/> link to log out.
+1. If you're already signed in with another account in your browser, use <http://portal.azure.com/Signout/> link to log out.

-1. You will receive an email from CloudLabs <noreply@cloudlabs.ai> containing Instructor Credentials.
+2. You will receive an email from CloudLabs <noreply@cloudlabs.ai> containing Instructor Credentials.
 Using those credentials, you will be able to access CloudLabs as well as Databricks workspaces.

 >**Note**: Please check the **SPAM/JUNK** folder in case you cannot find the email from <noreply@cloudlabs.ai>.